 \subsection{5-fold Cross Validation}

-For both phases, we performed 5-fold cross-validation where we partitioned the data into 5 folds with 80\% in the train set and 20\% on the validation set.
-On these 5 different folds, we trained our models and ran inference on the test set after every epoch, and combined the confidence scores to obtain the final binary decision for each biomarker.
+We performed a 5-fold cross-validation where we partitioned the data into 5 folds with 80\% in the train set and 20\% on the validation set.
+On these 5 different folds, we trained our models, ran inference on the test set after every epoch, and averaged the confidence scores to obtain the final binary decision for each biomarker.